0xjet/ccc/README.md

 ## Contact

 Feedback is welcome.
-[Contact me](https://0xjet.github.io/) for any comments, questions or suggestions on this material.
+Please [contact me](https://0xjet.github.io/) for any comments, questions or suggestions on this material.